 Following a Masters thesis on Irish migration and settlement into two Scottish towns (Dundee and Paisley) during the mid-nineteeenth century, her research and publications covered the broad field of demography and 19th century Irish emigration to Britain.
 This developed into an interest in and publications on various aspects of the Irish linen industry in the eighteenth and nineteenth centuries.
 She has also published extensively using census-based data analysis and on archival and comparative research methods.

-Moving from quantitative to more qualitative sources, and following the award of two fellowships from the Huntington Library, California in 2007-8 and 2011-12, to study the Hastings (Irish) Papers, her main current research and publications are on the Rawdon and Conway families and their 17th century Lagan Valley estates.
+Moving from quantitative to more qualitative sources, and following the award of two fellowships from the Huntington Library, California in 2007-8 and 2011-12, to study the Hastings (Irish) Papers, currently her main research and publications are on the Rawdon and Conway families and their 17th century Lagan Valley estates.
 See CV for details of publications.

-She is a member of the Heritage Project, based in the Centre for Public History, Queen’s University, Belfast and is on the editorial board of the journal Family and Community History, a trustee of the Ulster Aviation Society, vice chairman of Lisburn Buildings Preservation Trust and a Council member of Belfast Natural History and Philosophical Society.
+She is a member of the Heritage Project, based in the Centre for Public History, Queen’s University, Belfast and is on the editorial board of the journal Family and Community History, a trustee of the Ulster Aviation Society, a member of Lisburn Buildings Preservation Trust and a Council member of Belfast Natural History and Philosophical Society.